cvxgrp/osmm/README.md

 ### Required arguments
 The arguments `f_torch` and `g_cvxpy` define the form of the problem.
 * `f_torch` must be a function with two inputs and one output.
 The first and the second inputs are the PyTorch tensors for the data matrix `W` and the variable vector `x`, respectively.
 The output is a PyTorch tensor for the scalar function value of `f`.
 * `g_cvxpy` must be a function with no input and four outputs.
 The first output is a cvxpy variable for `x`, the second one is a cvxpy expression for the objective function in `g`, the third one is a list of constraints contained in `g`, and the last output is a list of additional variables.
+Note that returning additional variables in the last output is optional, and is only for accessing their solutions.

 The arguments `W` and `init_val` in the solve method specify the problem to be solved.
 * `W` must be a numpy matrix with dimension `d` by `N`, where `N` is the number of data points.